alistair-broomhead/fattoush/README.md

     $ fattoush --parallel=webdriver

-By default Fattoush will run sets of tests in series with webdriver configuration should be read from environmental variables as described at [http://saucelabs.com/teamcity/3](http://saucelabs.com/teamcity/3).
-There is also support for running lettuce in a separate process for each webdriver configuration.
+By default Fattoush will run sets of tests in series, but there is support for running lettuce in a separate process for each webdriver configuration.
+Another default is that webdriver configuration should be read from environmental variables as described at [http://saucelabs.com/teamcity/3](http://saucelabs.com/teamcity/3).
+Alternatively the browser configuration can be read from a json file.

+    $ fattoush --config-file

+Fattoush validates all json, whether from a file or from the environment, against a schema, which can be printed from Fattoush using `--print-schema`.
+An example valid configuration can be printed using `--print-example-config`.

+For an example of how to run Fattoush, navigate to the test directory within this project, and run

+    $ fattoush --config-file chrome_local.json

 Usage
 -----